 - Geographic regions

-If you are a Miami resident, and you have experienced investment losses due to a lack of diversification, you might have a strong claim for reimbursement against your financial advisor and the Wolper Law Firm can help.
+If you are a Miami resident, and you have experienced investment losses due to a lack of diversification, you might have a strong claim for reimbursement against your financial advisor and the Wolper Law Firm, P.A. can help.

 Margin is an account feature that allows investors to borrow money against the value of their securities, which collectively serve as collateral for the margin loan.